tjcsl/cslbot/README.rst

 Adding Modules
 --------------
-To add a module place a <mod>.py file in the commands dir.
+To add a module place a <mod>.py file in the commands directory.

 The file must contain a method that is decorated with the @Command decorator;
 this is used in the form ``@Command(['command_name_1', 'command_name_2'], ['arg_required_1', 'arg_required_2'])``.
 The file will only be run if it is added to helpers/groups.cfg.